The Historical Construction of Body Norms

 1. Introduction

-The human body is a universal biological constant, yet its social interpretation varies widely across time and culture.
+The human body is a universal biological constant, yet its social interpretation varies significantly across time and culture.

 In many modern societies: